ImageMagick/Usage-Markdown/crop/index.md

 If you want to only remove one edge of an image, then you will need to use the "`-chop`" operator instead.
 (See the [Chop Examples](#chop) below).

-As before all the operators "`-border`", "`-frame`", and "`-shave`", only effect the real image on the virtual canvas and not the virtual canvas itself.
+As before, all the operators "`-border`", "`-frame`", and "`-shave`", only affect the real image on the virtual canvas and not the virtual canvas itself.

 ~~~
 convert rose: -shave 12x0 -repage 64x64+9+9  paged.gif